BryceRussell/astro-json-element/README.md

 # Astro JSON Element

-Create/define HTML elements using JSON objects
+Create HTML elements using JS objects

-This component was originaly created to customize an element using props for my [pagination component](https://github.com/BryceRussell/astro-bryceguy/blob/master/packages/pagination/Pagination.astro)
+This component was originaly created to as a way to interface with a component's html elements using props for the purpose of being 'headless', I have since ditched this pattern in favor of using [slots](https://docs.astro.build/en/core-concepts/astro-components/#slots) and slot functions in my headless component library [astro-headless-ui](https://github.com/BryceRussell/astro-headless-ui)

-**Note**: Using  the`style` attribute or [tailwindcss classes](https://tailwindcss.com) allows you to style your `astro-json-element` easier and keep the html and css together

 ## How to use

+**Headless Pattern Example**: [`<Pagination>`](https://github.com/BryceRussell/astro-bryceguy/blob/master/packages/pagination/pagination/Pagination.astro)(outdated)

+**Styling**: Using  the`style` attribute or [tailwindcss classes](https://tailwindcss.com) allows you to style your `astro-json-element` easier and keep the html and css together

 **Install package**: